michaelssavage/michaels-notes/README.md

 Live at michaelsavage.ie

-### History:
+### Changes:

-1. Built in Nuxt.js and SCSS, using ESLint and Prettier for linting.
+1. Originally built in Nuxt.js and SCSS, using ESLint and Prettier for linting.
 2. Refactored with React, Typescript, Vite, and @emotion, using Biome for linting.

 ## Running locally: